GOLD PANNING: Strategic Context Shuffling for Needle-in-Haystack Reasoning: Related Work

 \section{Related Work}

-\textbf{Exploiting systematic biases for efficiency.} While systematic biases are typically viewed as obstacles, prior work has shown they can be valuable signals.
-In human–computer interaction, cognitive biases have been leveraged for interface optimization~\citep{gajos2005preference, gajos2008improving}, to improve recommender systems~\citep{tversky1981framing, cialdini2007influence, lerman2010using, lerman2014leveraging}, and guide (for better or worse) user behavior~\citep{fogg2002persuasive, gray2018dark, mathur2019dark, di2020ui}.
-Similarly, in active learning, predictable failure points of models have been exploited to guide query selection and accelerate learning~\citep{settles2009active, zhang2022allsh}.
-Our work extends this philosophy to language models, showing that position bias, when understood, provides a rich signal for efficient information discovery.

-\textbf{Position bias in LLMs.} Position bias in LLMs has been studied extensively~\citep[inter alia.]{wang2023primacy, zheng2023large, liu2024lost}.
-While recent work proposes mitigation strategies, such as context compression~\citep{jiang2024longllmlingua}, attention manipulation~\citep{hsieh2024found, wang2024eliminating}, and specialized fine-tuning~\citep{xiong2024artificial}, these methods largely treat position bias as noise to remove.
-As these mitigation can be computationally costly and complete elimination may be infeasible, we take an orthogonal approach: consistent biases, though problematic for direct inference, constitute reliable signals that can be exploited for efficient information discovery.
-Work closest to ours, Permutation Self-Consistency (PSC)~\citep{tang2024found}, also uses multiple document orderings but still treats position bias as noise to be averaged away through random permutations.

-\textbf{Bandit algorithms and information acquisition.} Decision-making under uncertainty has long been studied via multi-armed bandits (MABs)~\citep{slivkins2019introduction, wang2005bandit, gai2010learning, gai2012combinatorial, chen2013combinatorial}.
-Classical formulations typically assume that the reward of an action depends only on its inherent (unknown) utility.
-Our \GPB{} framework instead models \emph{state-coupled} utility that depends jointly on \emph{what} is tested (the item’s belief state) and \emph{how} it is tested (the detector’s diagnostic properties).
-Recent work has explored using MAB frameworks to optimize LLM performance, with \citet{duan2025chunks} modeling context chunks within a bandit setting to generate high-quality responses.
-While also a bandit-based selection problem, their approach is a \emph{training-time strategy} designed to improve performance via preference optimization.
-In direct contrast, our \GP{} algorithm is an \emph{inference-time strategy} that works with any existing LLM to reduce the cost of discovering relevant information, \emph{requiring no model retraining.}
+\textbf{Exploiting systematic biases.} Systematic biases are typically viewed as obstacles, but prior work in human--computer interaction has leveraged cognitive biases to optimize interfaces~\citep{gajos2005preference, gajos2008improving} and guide user behavior~\citep{cialdini2007influence, mathur2019dark}.
+In LLMs, predictable regularities enable similar efficiency gains, as in speculative decoding and early-exit methods~\citep{leviathan2023fast, schuster2022confident, chen2024eellm}.
+In a similar spirit, we leverage position bias as a \emph{diagnostic signal} to improve in-context NIAH retrieval.

+\textbf{Position bias in LLMs.} Position bias in long-context LLMs is well-studied~\citep[inter alia]{wang2023primacy, zheng2023large, liu2024lost}, with mitigations broadly divided into white-box and black-box approaches. \emph{White-box methods} suppress bias by modifying model internals, including alternative positional encodings~\citep{zhang2024found} and attention manipulations~\citep{peysakhovich2023attention, hsieh2024found, wang2024eliminating}. \emph{Black-box methods} instead treat the model as fixed, such as Permutation Self-Consistency (PSC)~\citep{tang2024found}, which averages predictions over random permutations.
+PSC, however, is stateless and does not exploit information accumulated across queries.
+While \citet{liu2025selfelicit} explores relevance via internal model states, we are the first to formalize inference-time reordering as \emph{sequential Bayesian active search}, enabling stateful inference using only API-level outputs.